Zhu Chenghu: Notable comments

-"By then, this problem will only be solved with nuclear weapons."

-"If we, China, take the initiative to launch a nuclear war in a prepared and planned way, the situation will be very different."

-"In fact, our high-ranking communist party, military and administrative personnel have hidden nuclear protection bases in the inland west of Xi’an.
-If our government has a plan to initiate a nuclear war, of course, we will be able to evade in advance in time, so that the possibility of survival will be high.
-So I think it is much more advantageous for us to take the initiative to attack than to be beaten passively.
-This issue certainly needs to be considered urgently."
+The United States Congress called for Zhu to be fired from the National Defense University.
+A spokesperson from the Ministry of Foreign Affairs stated that the remarks were Zhu's personal opinion.

 Background

 Beijing has had atomic bombs since 1964 and has often stated ‘‘no first use’’ policy on nuclear weapons.
 Zhu is the first Chinese high-ranking military official in the past ten years to have said that China is likely to use nuclear weapons against the United States if the need arises.
 The explicitness of his remarks has gone beyond that of similar remarks made by Xiong Guangkai during the Taiwan Strait crisis of 1996.

 Zhu is one of China's better-known military analysts.
 During the war in Kosovo in Yugoslavia in the 1990s and the more recent wars in Afghanistan and Iraq, Zhang Zhaozhong, Peng Guangqian, Luo Yuan, and Zhu often publicly discussed and analyzed the war situation at China's two major military staff colleges – the NDU and the Academy of Military Sciences.
 The four men were also regarded in the Western world as Chinese high-ranking military officials who had taken on a hawkish shade.